InQBarna/TableFixHeaders/README.md

 * Recycling of views.

 * Shadows when there is more info to scroll.

+## Technical information

+* Required minimum API level: 4

+* Supports all the screens sizes and density.

 ## Sample
 You can download the app test from here: http://bit.ly/13buAIq